Direct Administration of Controlled Substance – March 27, 2018

 - Subject to some exceptions, all licensed prescribers in Michigan will be required to check and review a MAPS report when prescribing more than a 3-day supply of controlled substance (schedule 2-5), including stimulants for ADHD.

 - All providers are required to register for MAPS.

 Quantity Limits – July 1, 2018

 - When treating a patient for acute pain, the legislation requires that no more than a 7-day supply of an opioid within a 7-day period can be prescribed.
 If you prescribe more than a 3-day supply, a MAPS check is required.

-- A licensed prescriber shall not prescribe any controlled substance (schedule 2-5) unless the prescriber is in a bona fide prescriber/patient relationship, defined as one where the prescriber has reviewed the patient’s relevant medical records and completed an assessment of the patient’s medical history and current medical condition, including a relevant medical evaluation conducted in person or via telehealth.
+- The licensed prescriber has reviewed the patient's relevant medical or clinical records and completed a full assessment of the patient's medical history and current medical condition, including a relevant medical evaluation of the patient conducted in person or via telehealth.

 - The prescriber has created and maintained records of the patient's condition in accordance with medically accepted standards.
 If the prescriber prescribes a controlled substance, the prescriber must also provide follow-up care or refer follow-up care to a primary care physician.

 There are exceptions for prescribing controlled substances outside of the bona fide relationship law, each exception still requires action on the part of the provider prior to prescribing.
 For specific requirements regarding exceptions, please review LARA FAQs.